WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/openwrt.md

-# Build and test WasmEdge on OpenWrt from source code
+# Build and test WasmEdge for OpenWrt

 Please follow this tutorial to build and test WasmEdge in OpenWrt(x86_64) from source code.